akash-network/website/src/content/Blog/how-to-use-akash-web/index.md

 ## Ecosystem

-### How to add card to ecosystem
+### How to contribute a project to the [Ecosystem](/ecosystem/showcase/latest)

-1. Create a new folder under `src/content/Ecosystem_Page/` with the name of the event.
+1. Create a new folder under `src/content/Ecosystem_Page/` with the name of the project.
 For example, `src/content/Ecosystem_Page/akash-chat/`

 2. Create a new file called `index.md` under the new folder.
 For example, `src/content/Ecosystem_Page/akash-chat/index.md`